 NO-OP

 A typical developer session generates 50–200 memory writes.
-Without curation, a 3-month agent accumulates 15,000–60,000 nodes.
+Without curation, a three-month agent accumulates 15,000–60,000 nodes.
 Statistically, 30–40% of those will contain soft contradictions — evolving facts that were never reconciled.
-When retrieval hits this noise floor, your agent starts confabulating: stitching together plausible-sounding answers from incompatible fragments.
+When retrieval hits this noise floor, the agent starts confabulating: stitching together plausible-sounding answers from incompatible fragments.

 // AUDN gate in action — automatic at every write